covcom/205CDE/01 C9 IDE/README.md

 This is where you can find out how much disk space and RAM are being used in your project, and what files you have etc. If you exceed the limit for a free account, you'll have to pay!

-Click on the little green gear icon will take you to the settings page, this is where the whole project can be deleted (for ever).
+Click on the little green gear icon will take you to the settings page, this is where the whole project can be deleted (forever).
 So be careful with this.

 ![](.md_images/lab1_setting2.png)